7.1. Testing

 • normalizing a black image does not lead to divisions by zero

-• requesting billions of rays prints an error message instead of crashing the PC due to too much requested RAM
+• requesting billions of rays prints an error message instead of crashing the machine

 • collisions of lenses are detected